mukeenanyafiq/4BillionIPs/README.md

 You COULD try contributing to this project by making an even optimized script that generates 4 billion IPs in different programming language in probably no time

+# Rules of generating 4 billion IPs
+- Must be IPv4 (of course.)
+- Use built-in module that is pre-installed
+- Each IP has 4 different number positions ranging from 0 to 255
+- Sorted from 0.0.0.0 to 255.255.255.255

+To read such a large file, you could visit https://www.readfileonline.com/

 # Contemplating my life
 > Was this worth enough? **No. No it doesn't.
 But I had fun with it.**